 Stowe Town Hall © Dudesleeper

-The town boasts shops and restaurants enough to keep visitors happy and entertained off the slopes, but there is not a huge range of options when it comes to nightlife.
-A few long-standing favourites offer night-time jollity but the pubs, bars and taverns are typically laid-back and celebrated for live music and craft beer options rather than DJs and pumping dancefloors.
+The town contains shops and restaurants enough to keep visitors happy and entertained off the slopes, but there is not a huge range of options when it comes to nightlife.
+A few long-standing favourites offer night-time entertainment, but the pubs, bars, and taverns are typically laid-back and celebrated for live music and craft beer options rather than DJs and pumping dancefloors.

 Address: 5785 Mountain Road, Stowe